Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 I landed… and nothing happened.
 No pain.
 No swelling.
 No stiffness.

-After my knee surgery, doctors warned that I’d live with chronic pain for the rest of my life and I did, for decades.
+After my knee surgery, doctors warned that I would have to live with chronic pain for the rest of my life and I did, for decades.
 Not anymore.

 That leap off the planter was the moment I realized my knees weren't broken, just thirsty.

-Since then, I’ve shared this with anyone who’ll listen, especially if they talk about back or knee pain… or have a stagnant water bottle on their desk.
+Since then, I’ve shared this with anyone who would listen, especially if they’ve talked about back or knee pain… or have a stagnant water bottle on their desk.

 I always find a way to seep in.